klmp200/NeoCodeMap/README.md

 You can configure the plugin to use:

-* A custom name for the code map tab
 * The default width of the code map
 * The position of the code map (right or left)
 * Indentation of methods